MADAMULLAC/GAHM/README.md

 ### OSx
 To get the above packages I would recommend using [brew](http://brew.sh/) and [MacPorts](https://www.macports.org/) as these will do all the package management for you; both are fairly simple to install by following the simple instructions on their relevant websites.
 Once again ensure you have the above packages included.

-I hope to include a simple terminal command to install all of the dependencies in time.
+> $ brew install autoconf automake libtool boost

+By installing macport that should suffice for other requirements.

 You will also need xCode installed as this will include dependencies required by the game.

 ## Aim of the game

+NOBODY KNOWS!